Grants

 How can I support the LingComm Grant?

-The initial LingComm Grant is funded through the kind support of the Lingthusiasm patrons on Patreon.
-Lingthusiam patrons get other fun perks at various levels, like access to over 80 bonus episodes and a Lingthusiast sticker!
-All current patrons in May 2024 will get to find out about the successful grantee(s) before the general public (all applicants will also be informed of the success of their application before this).
+The LingComm Grants are funded through the kind support of grant funders Lingthusiasm patrons on Patreon.
+We use the Lingthusiasm patreon as a convenient support platform, and Lingthusiasm team members help with the admin for the grants.
+You do not have to be a Lingthusiasm patron to support the grants or apply for a grant.
+Lingthusiasm patrons get other fun perks at various levels, like access to over 100 bonus episodes and the Lingthusiasm Discord server!
+All current patrons get to find out about the successful grantee(s) before the general public (all applicants will also be informed of the success of their application before this).

 I’d like to support the LingComm Grant, but I don’t have money to spare!